FAQ for Vacation Rentals

 What time is Check in/Check out?

-Check-in is 3 pm and check-out is 10 am.
-Requests for a late check-out may be up to the day of check-out.
+Check-in is 3pm and check-out is 10am.
+Requests for a late check-out may be made up to the day of check-out.
 Staying until noon at no extra cost will be permitted if no one is arriving in the unit/home afterwards.
-The cost is 1/2 the base nightly rate for staying past noon.
-Checking in earlier than 3 is a possibility if the property is ready.
-The cost is 1/2 the nightly rate for checking in before noon is half the nightly rate.
+The cost for staying past noon is half the base nightly rate.
+Checking in earlier than 3pm is a possibility if the property is ready.
+The cost for checking in before noon is half the nightly rate.

 Can I bring my pet?

-We have pet friendly properties and pets are allowed with the property owner's permission.
+We have pet friendly properties in which pets are allowed with the property owner's permission.
 An additional fee and a signed pet form to abide by the pet policies are required if a pet is approved.
 The property owner has the right to allow or decline a pet for no reason.